xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 third parameter (`options`) to this function.

-arangodump / backups
+avocadodump / backups
 --------------------

-The filenames in dumps created by arangodump now contain not only the name of the dumped collection, but also an additional 32-digit hash value.
+The filenames in dumps created by avocadodump now contain not only the name of the dumped collection, but also an additional 32-digit hash value.
 This is done to prevent overwriting dump files in case-insensitive file systems when there exist multiple collections with the same name (but with different cases).

-This change leads to changed filenames in dumps created by arangodump.
+This change leads to changed filenames in dumps created by avocadodump.
 If any client scripts depend on the filenames in the dump output directory being equal to the collection name plus one of the suffixes `.structure.json` and `.data.json`, they need to be adjusted.

-Starting with ArangoDB 2.7, the file names will contain an underscore plus the 32-digit MD5 value (represented in hexadecimal notation) of the collection name.
+Starting with AvocadoDB 2.7, the file names will contain an underscore plus the 32-digit MD5 value (represented in hexadecimal notation) of the collection name.

-For example, when arangodump dumps data of two collections *test* and *Test*, the filenames in previous versions of ArangoDB were:
+For example, when avocadodump dumps data of two collections *test* and *Test*, the filenames in previous versions of AvocadoDB were:

 * `test.structure.json` (definitions for collection *test*)
 * `test.data.json` (data for collection *test*)